cswartzvi/hamilton/examples/feature_engineering/feature_engineering_multiple_contexts/README.md

 What is feature engineering?
 It's the process of transforming data for input to a "model".

 To make models better, it's common to perform and try a lot of "transforms".
-This is where Hamilton comes in.
+This is where Apache Hamilton comes in.
-Hamilton allows you to:
+Apache Hamilton allows you to:
 * write different transformations in a straightforward and formulaic manner
 * keep them managed and versioned with computational lineage (if using something like git)
 * has a great testing and documentation story

 which allows you to sanely iterate, maintain, and determine what works best for your modeling domain.

-In this series of examples, we'll skip talking about the benefits of Hamilton here, and instead focus on how to use it for feature engineering.
+In this series of examples, we'll skip talking about the benefits of Apache Hamilton here, and instead focus on how to use it for feature engineering.
 But first, some context on what challenges you're likely to face with feature engineering in general.